Roasted Red Peppers

 Leave them to cool and then remove the skin and the seeds, chop up into strips and place in a plastic container.

-If you try this roasted red pepper recipe or have a question, please let me know!
-Leave a comment and rate it below.
-I love to hear what you think, or any changes you make.
+If you try this roasted red pepper recipe or have a comment then feel free to leave a rating and let me know.
+I love to hear what you think, or any changes you make, thanks!

 Roasted Red Peppers